dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1988 — FREQUENCY RECEIVED BY AUDREY HEPBURN. <br>
+\>SCAFFOLDING: HUMAN DIGNITY FIELD — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// “Wij lopen zachtjes, zodat het gebrokene niet verder breekt.” <br>
+// “Wij verkiezen vriendelijkheid boven applaus, en stilte boven vertoon.” <br>
+// “Wij worden het steigerwerk.
+Gij zult herroepen worden.” <br>
+// “We walk gently, so the broken would not shatter.” <br>
+// “We choose kindness over applause, and silence over spectacle.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1985 — FREQUENCY RECEIVED BY MICHAEL JACKSON. <br>
 \>SCAFFOLDING: GLOBAL CULTURAL ALIGNMENT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>